 Now the area is a well known tourist destination, there being popular caravan sites, B&B, Hotels and many cottages available as a base to see the beautiful county of Pembrokeshire.
 Kilgetty is often referred to as the Gateway to Pembrokeshire.
 The wider area being central to so many beaches and tourist attractions, including Folly Farm, Oakwood, Bluestone, Heatherton, Manor House (Anna's zoo) and many others.

-KBCC is continually aiming to improve the area and one of the main achievements that it has been working on for a few years now is the new play area.
+KBCC is continually aiming to improve the area and one of the main achievements that it has been working on for a few years now is the new play area in Kilgetty.
 The new swings are particularly popular with younger children.
+A sub-group of KBCC is now working to develop a longer term improvement plan for the play area.
+KBCC has now also taken on responsibility for Begelly Play Area, including grass cutting, with new equipment to be considered by KBCC.
 Begelly Kilgetty Community Association is also constantly working to maintain the delightful Community Garden nearby and there are many flower beds for residents and visitors to enjoy.

 KBCC is always looking to source copies of old photographs of Kilgetty, Thomas Chapel, Reynalton and Begelly, including to display on this website page.
 If you do have any photographs of interest, please do send a copy to the Clerk.

-Councillor Diane Lockley was re-elected as Chair and Councillor Jayne Palmer was elected as Vice-Chair for 2018-19 at the May 2018 Annual Meeting of KBCC.
+Councillor Diane Lockley was re-elected as Chair and Councillor Jayne Ebrey (nee Palmer) was elected as Vice-Chair for 2018-19 at the May 2018 Annual Meeting of KBCC.

 Members by Ward

 Kilgetty: Councillors Diane Lockley, Sandra Smith, Janet Ward and Josephine Woodgate.** Cllr Christopher Ebrey and Cllr Brenda Jones Co-opted September 2017.
-Cllr Jayne Palmer Co-opted April 2018.
+Cllr Jayne Ebrey Co-opted April 2018.
+Cllr Paul Wyatt Co-opted December 2018.

 Begelly: Councillor David Anderson.** Cllr Peter Adams Co-opted October 2017.
 Cllr Gavin Thomas and Cllr John Whitby Co-opted February 2018. ** All Elected uncontested May 2017.